Project Code: PN-III-P4-ID-PCE-2016-0273

 - Remus Breazu, “Heidegger on violence”.
 New research in phenomenology, psychology and psychoanalysis, Cluj, 24-25 November 2017.

-- Ion Copoeru, “Violence and law”.
+- Ion Copoeru, “Categorization as a form of violence”.
 New research in phenomenology, psychology and psychoanalysis, Cluj, 24-25 November 2017.